pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 -   The following steps can lead to various issues:
     -   Reproduction steps:
         1. Register a daemon using `SMAppService.register`.
-        2. Approve the daemon in System Settings > General > Login Items.
+        2. Approve the daemon in System Settings > General > Login Items & Extensions.
         3. Reset the Login Items settings with `sfltool resetbtm`.
         4. Restart macOS.
         5. Register the daemon with SMAppService.register.
-            -   Problem #1: Although the user has not approved the daemon, it appears as if it is approved in System Settings > General > Login Items.
+            -   Problem #1: Although the user has not approved the daemon, it appears as if it is approved in System Settings > General > Login Items & Extensions.
                 The status of SMAppService correctly shows requiresApproval.
                 This is a problem with the System Settings UI.
             -   Problem #2: In this state, even if the user re-approves the daemon, it will not start.